VadimDor/intro-GH-template/template/ACKNOWLEDGMENTS.md

 ## LightDM [[↑][index]]

-**asdf <YOUR TOOL UC> plugin** is based on skeleton, layout and  underlying code of for **[LightDM][lightdm]** so we give our acknowledgments.
+**<PROJECT NAME>** is based on skeleton, layout and  underlying code of for **[LightDM][lightdm]** so we give our acknowledgments.

  [sqlite-wasm](https://github.com/mandel59/sqlite-wasm)

- Distributions of "asdf <YOUR TOOL UC> plugin" include [ltex-ls](https://github.com/valentjn/ltex-ls) under the terms of the [Mozilla Public License, version 2.0](https://github.com/valentjn/ltex-ls/blob/release/LICENSE.md).
+ Distributions of "<PROJECT NAME>" include [ltex-ls](https://github.com/valentjn/ltex-ls) under the terms of the [Mozilla Public License, version 2.0](https://github.com/valentjn/ltex-ls/blob/release/LICENSE.md).
 For information on dependencies of ltex-ls, please see [ltex-ls/ACKNOWLEDGMENTS.md](https://github.com/valentjn/ltex-ls/blob/release/ACKNOWLEDGMENTS.md).

 Copyright 2017 Ryusei Yamaguchi